mickeygems/EDA-on-cars-automobile/README.md

 Feature Engineering: Some columns like bore, stroke, horsepower, and peak-rpm are objects that need type conversion, and some features might require encoding (e.g., fuel-type, body-style).

-Libraries and Tools Used
+**Libraries and Tools Used**
-pandas: For data loading, manipulation, and analysis.
+**pandas:** For data loading, manipulation, and analysis.

-numpy: For numerical operations and handling missing values.
+**numpy:** For numerical operations and handling missing values.

-matplotlib & seaborn: For visualizing trends, distributions, and correlations in the data.
+**matplotlib & seaborn:** For visualizing trends, distributions, and correlations in the data.

-scikit-learn: (If used) For machine learning models and data splitting.
+**scikit-learn:** For machine learning models and data splitting.

 Preprocessing Steps
 The following preprocessing steps are applied to clean and prepare the data for analysis:

-Handling Missing Data: Replace '?' with NaN and either fill or drop missing values.
+**Handling Missing Data:** Replace '?' with NaN and either fill or drop missing values.

-Data Type Conversion: Convert columns like normalized-losses, horsepower, and price to numeric values.
+**Data Type Conversion:** Convert columns like normalized-losses, horsepower, and price to numeric values.

-Feature Encoding: Convert categorical columns to numerical values using one-hot encoding or label encoding.
+**Feature Encoding:** Convert categorical columns to numerical values using one-hot encoding or label encoding.

-Outlier Detection: Identify and handle outliers in numerical columns.
+**Outlier Detection:** Identify and handle outliers in numerical columns.

-Scaling/Normalization: Standardize numerical features if necessary for models or visualizations.
+**Scaling/Normalization:** Standardize numerical features if necessary for models or visualizations.

 Visualizations and Analysis
 The notebook uses matplotlib and seaborn for various visualizations: